MORE-EU/more-pattern-extraction/sphinx/README.rst

 3. **Statistics**

-   Utilities regarding the computation of useful stat istics about the dataset, that implement variations of standard error measures, evaluating the performance of a regression
+   Utilities regarding the computation of useful statistics about the dataset, that implement variations of standard error measures, evaluating the performance of a regression
    model, ranking time series.

 4. **Plotting**